plexswap/Plexswap-Docs/reference/tokenomics/README.md

 WAYA is the delicious token that powers the PlexSwap ecosystem.

-Earn WAYA from Farms and Gaya Pools or [buy it on the exchange](../../products/PlexSwap-exchange/), then explore its use cases:
+Earn WAYA from Farms and Crop Silos or [buy it on the exchange](../../products/PlexSwap-exchange/), then explore its use cases:

-* Stake it in [Gaya Pools](../../products/gaya-pool/) to earn free tokens
+* Stake it in [Crop Silos](../../products/crop-silos/) to earn free tokens
 * Use it in [Yield Farms](https://docs.PlexSwap.finance/products/yield-farming) to earn more WAYA
 * [Vote on proposals](../../products/voting/) relating to the PlexSwap ecosystem